-Rabbits are timid creatures and they don't like to feed in an area where there's no cover close by.
+Rabbits are timid creatures and they prefer to feed in an area where they can quickly take cover when frightened.
 This means you'll often find more rabbit damage around the edges of your garden than in the center.
 Removing easy hiding places, such as brush piles, stone piles and areas of tall grass, can make dining in your garden much less appealing.

 If they're hungry enough, rabbits will eat just about anything green.
 But if food sources are abundant, they prefer to eat young plants and tender new growth.
 Once plants have been growing for a couple months, their stems and leaves toughen up and become less tempting.
 If you intensify your rabbit protection in the early season, you'll probably have fewer problems later on.

-There are three primary strategies for keeping rabbits from eating your favorite plants: targeted coverage, fencing, and repellents.
+There are three primary strategies for keeping rabbits from eating your favorite plants: targeted coverage, repellents and fencing.

 Targeted Coverage.
 If there's a particular plant or crop that you know rabbits can't resist (such as peas and beans) or a plant you don't want to risk losing (such as something exotic that you've grown from seed), you can focus your efforts on protecting just that area.
 One option is to cover or wrap the plants with garden fabric.
+You can use Super Hoops to support the fabric.
 This is a quick and easy way to protect an entire bed of salad greens or an area of newly planted broccoli.
 Be sure that the fabric gets securely anchored on all four sides.
-You can also use mesh fencing, also known as poultry mesh or chicken wire, to encircle susceptible plants or create a protective tunnel for an entire row.
+You can also use 3/4" mesh fencing, also known as poultry mesh or chicken wire, to encircle susceptible plants or create a protective tunnel for an entire row.

-To protect trees and other landscape plants from winter nibbling, wrap the bottom of the trunk (loosely) with 3/4″ mesh fencing, to a height that's at least a foot above winter snow levels.
-As with other fencing, it should also extend at least a couple inches below the soil surface.
+To protect trees and other landscape plants from winter nibbling, wrap the bottom of the trunk (loosely) with hardware cloth or 3/4" mesh fencing, to a height that's at least a foot above winter snow levels.
+As with other fencing, it's best if it can also extend at least a couple inches below the soil surface (see below).

 Fencing.
-If rabbits are the only varmints causing problems in your vegetable garden, a simple 2 ft.-high fence made of poultry mesh will usually solve the problem.
-Make sure the mesh has 1″ diameter or smaller (3/4″ is safer) and that you secure it to sturdy stakes.
-The fence needs to extend into the soil to discourage burrowing—6″ if you can.
-This means that if you want a 2 ft. fence, you'll need to purchase 3 ft. fencing.
-If your problem is jackrabbits, rather than garden variety cottontails, or if your cottontails are particularly athletic, you can make the fence a little taller.
-For added protection, bend the top 5-6″ to deter jumping (top edge faces away from the garden).
+If rabbits are the only varmints causing problems in your vegetable garden, a simple 2' fence made of poultry mesh will usually solve the problem.
+Make sure the mesh is 1" diameter or smaller (3/4" is safer) and that you secure it to sturdy stakes.
+The fence needs to extend down into the soil to discourage burrowing—6" if you can.
+This means that if you want a 2' fence, you'll need to purchase 3' fencing.
+If your problem is jackrabbits, rather than garden variety cottontails, or if your cottontails are particularly athletic, you will need to make the fence a little taller.
+For added protection and to deter jumping, bend the top 5-6" of the fence away from the garden.

-Plastic fencing is another option.
+Fencing is another option.
 Follow the same installation instructions as above.
-Plastic fencing can be easily cut to size, and if you wish, can be removed at season's end and re-used the following year.
+Some types of fencing can be easily cut to size, and if you wish, can be removed at season's end and re-used the following year.

-If your garden is already surrounded by a picket fence and rabbits are still getting in, add a 2-3 ft. band of chicken wire to the bottom of the fence, making sure to bury at least 6″ of it below ground to prevent burrowing.
+If your garden is already surrounded by a fence and rabbits are still getting in, add a 2-3 ft. band of chicken wire to the bottom of the fence, making sure to bury at least 6" of it below ground to prevent burrowing.